 Reporting to the Police

 Complainants can contact the local police to initiate the criminal reporting process, which is separate from the campus reporting process.
-Elmhurst College Campus Security will support students who wish for assistance working through the criminal reporting process.
+Elmhurst University Campus Security will support students who wish for assistance working through the criminal reporting process.
 Conversely, students and employees may seek an investigation through the University and choose not to involve local police.
 Additional information and resources regarding these issues is available on the Campus Security website.

 Elmhurst Police Department